d-a-v/gputainer/CADModels2Cosypose/README.md

 ### Data
 ---

-You need to download the [bop datasets](https://bop.felk.cvut.cz/datasets/).
-You will then need to point to the directory story these data in the next section.
+Download the [bop datasets](https://bop.felk.cvut.cz/datasets/).
+Then, point to the directory storing these data, as indicated in the next section.
+These dataset can be used to train CosyPose but are also used as decoy during the data generation.

 ### Configuration